Hiking the Castle Trail on Oʻahu, Hawaiʻi

 Don’t Go This Way

-This photo below was climbing down the main ridge to another trail that looked like it was contouring/ traversing the side of the valley.
+This photo below was climbing down the main ridge to another trail that looked like it was a switchback traversing the side of the valley.
 It may have been the most prominent looking one, but it never seemed like the best path that we should trust, as if we made a left.

 Therefore, we kept following the the ridge.

-Somewhere in this area of these last two ridge photos is where we went wrong, and it’s exactly why I say, stay on the main ridge!
+Somewhere in this area of these last few photos is where we went wrong, and it’s exactly why I say, stay on the main ridge!
 However, once we made it to the area in the photo below, there was almost no doubt that we were going to drop down into the gulch on the right.
 It was as if we were too far along to turn around and figure out a better path.

-Nevertheless, when we made the decision to drop down into the stream, we started making our way down to the right.
+Therefore, when we made the decision to drop down into the stream, we started making our way down to the right.
 The final down climb was about 50 ft.
 (15 m), and it definitely had its moments!

 However, when we were in the process of figuring out the near-vertical down climb, I think I said, “WTF!
 There’s a rope!
 How are we not the first humans in history to ever step foot here?”